UWaterlooIR/datasets/ml-32m-extension.md

 # MovieLens-32M Extension

-The **MovieLens-32M Extension** dataset, as described in the paper *Extending MovieLens-32M to Provide New Evaluation Objectives*, is available for research purposes.
+The **MovieLens-32M Extension** dataset, as described in the paper *Extending MovieLens-32M to Provide New Evaluation Objectives*, by Smucker and Chamani, is available for research purposes.

 ## **Access and Usage Restrictions**

-This dataset is **only available to researchers** for the **evaluation of recommender systems** or conducting studies on the **evaluation of recommender systems**.
+This dataset is **only available to researchers** for **research on evaluation of recommendation systems and similar purposes**.

 To access the dataset, researchers must:

 - Submit a form attesting to their status as a researcher.
 - Agree to keep the dataset private and not publicly share it.
-- Use the dataset **only** for evaluating recommender systems and research on evaluation.
+- Use the dataset only for research on evaluation of recommendation systems and similar purposes.
 - Refrain from attempting to identify any anonymous participants in the dataset.

 Any other uses of the dataset are strictly prohibited.
 These